TaitoUnited/full-stack-template/README.md

     taito open -h
     taito open xxx

-Check dependencies:
+Check bundle size and dependencies:

+    taito check size
+    taito check size:client
+    taito check deps
+    taito check deps:server

-    # NOTE: Many of the `devDependencies` and `~` references are actually
-    # in use even if reported unused.
-But all unused `dependencies` can usually
-    # be removed from package.json.
+> NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused.
+But all unused `dependencies` can usually be removed from package.json.
-    taito depcheck

 Cleaning: